aspen8400/Alex_Spence_Porfolio/README.md

 # Welcome to Alex Spence's GitHub Repository.

 ## About me:
 - Passionate up and coming data engineer with interests in business, sports, ubran science, and finance.
+Pursuing a MS Data Science Degree from New York University with plans to graduate in May 2021.

 ## Contact Info:
 - (732) 997-9555